 Email hosting for law firms: shared inboxes for intake, billing, and case teams

 Small law firms need email that projects competence, supports shared inboxes for intake and billing, and keeps costs predictable as the firm grows.
 Per-user pricing from Google Workspace or Microsoft 365 scales with every attorney, paralegal, and staff member.
-SHIPMAIL charges per mailbox, not per seat, and includes calendar and contacts for managing court dates, filing deadlines, and client details.
+Shipmail charges per mailbox, not per seat, and includes calendar and contacts for managing court dates, filing deadlines, and client details.

 Intake and billing workflows